-Polling stations
+26 Polling stations

-- (1) For the conduct of a poll, the Connétable of the parish where the poll is held shall provide one or more polling stations in such a way that the Autorisé is satisfied that all persons have reasonable facilities for the exercise of their right to vote. - (2) In each polling station there shall be one or more booths.

-- (3) Each of those booths shall contain a table or desk, with a pen or a pencil. - (4) A copy of Articles 28 36 shall be displayed in each booth. - (5) Each polling station shall have one or more ballot boxes to receive the votes cast, made according to a model approved by the Home Affairs Committee.
+- (1) For the conduct of a poll, the Connétable of the parish where the poll is held shall provide one or more polling stations in such a way that the Autorisé is satisfied that all persons have reasonable facilities for the exercise of their right to vote. - (2) In each polling station there shall be one or more booths. - (3) Each of those booths shall contain a table or desk, with a pen or a pencil. - (4) A copy of Articles 28 36 shall be displayed in each booth. - (5) Each polling station shall have one or more ballot boxes to receive the votes cast, made according to a model approved by the Minister for Home Affairs.

-Adjoints
+27 Adjoints

-- (1) When it is necessary in the same election to have more than one polling station within an electoral district, the Autorisé shall appoint Adjoints to supervise in person the polling stations not supervised in person by the Autorisé. - (2) The Autorisé may also appoint Adjoints to help him in the polling station that he supervises in person. - (3) The Autorisé shall include in the return a record of the appointment and names of the Adjoints.
+- (1) When it is necessary in the same election to have more than one polling station within an electoral district, the Autorisé shall appoint Adjoints to supervise in person the polling stations not supervised in person by the Autorisé. - (2) The Autorisé may also appoint Adjoints to help him or her in the polling station that the Autorisé supervises in person. - (3) The Autorisé shall include in the return a record of the appointment and names of the Adjoints.

-Persons who may be present in polling station
+28 Persons who may be present in polling station

-- (1) Each candidate shall have the right to be present during the poll in each polling station where an elector may vote for him, if he has notified the Autorisé in writing that he wishes to exercise that right. - (2) A person shall have the right to be present during the poll in each polling station where an elector may vote for a candidate whom the person represents, if the candidate has informed the Autorisé in writing of the name of the representative and has notified the Autorisé in writing that the candidate wishes the representative to exercise that right.

-- (3) However, a right under this Article may be withdrawn by the Autorisé from a person whom the Autorisé believes on reasonable grounds has contravened Article 63 during the same poll. - (4) A person who has the right to vote in the poll shall have the right to enter and to remain in a polling station as long as is necessary to obtain a ballot paper and cast his vote. - (5) An Autorisé (or Adjoint) in charge of or assisting at a polling station has the right to be present there during the poll.
+- (1) Each candidate shall have the right to be present during the poll in each polling station where an elector may vote for the candidate, if the candidate has notified the Autorisé in writing that he or she wishes to exercise that right. - (2) A person shall have the right to be present during the poll in each polling station where an elector may vote for a candidate whom the person represents, if the candidate has informed the Autorisé in writing of the name of the representative and has notified the Autorisé in writing that the candidate wishes the representative to exercise that right. - (3) However, a right under this Article may be withdrawn by the Autorisé from a person whom the Autorisé believes on reasonable grounds has contravened Article 63 during the same poll. - (4) A person who has the right to vote in the poll shall have the right to enter and to remain in a polling station as long as is necessary to obtain a ballot paper and cast his or her vote. - (5) An Autorisé (or Adjoint) in charge of or assisting at a polling station has the right to be present there during the poll.

-Supervision of polling station
+29 Supervision of polling station